thevahidal/soul/docs/auth.md

 Soul incorporates a robust user authentication system that handles user accounts, groups, permissions, and cookie-based user sessions.
 This section provides an overview of how the default implementation works.

+Authentication is switched off by default in Soul, but is enabled when either of the `-a` or  `--auth` flags are provided at the command line.

 ### Overview

 The Soul authentication system handles both authentication and authorization.
 Briefly, authentication verifies a user is who they claim to be, and authorization determines what an authenticated user is allowed to do.
 Here, the term "authentication" is used to refer to both tasks.